slskd/slskd/docs/config.md

 ## Distributed Network

-Options for the Soulseek distributed network are how search requests are delivered.
+Options for the Soulseek distributed network, which is how search requests are delivered.

 The distributed network should only be disabled if no files are being shared.